electricherd/audiobookfinder/README.md

 * found emojis :grin:

 ### ToDo
+* kick ping-pong from webui - websockets don't need it, I suppose, fix boostrap and html issues
 * fixing webui to show all updates and infos as libp2p network preparation
 * libp2p changes
     + uuid not needed any more: identification is done via a hash from public key, so called peer id